fluid-queue/fluid-queue/README.md

   docker compose stop
 ```

 The container will restart unless stopped, including through a reboot.
-The queue will be persisted on your local host in the data folder - `data/queue.json` - custom codes are not yet backed up at this time - `customCodes.json` will be moved into data folder in a future update.
+The queue will be persisted on your local host in the data folder - `data/queue.json` - custom codes are persisted too - `data/custom-codes.json`.

 To update the image pull the repo changes, then build the image locally again
 ```bash